wor101/chimera-prototype/mesh/serviceAv2Mesh/autoCanarySDK/README.md

 8. Gradually shift weights to new node target in the Route until at 100% NOT IMPLEMENTED
 9. Delete virtual node for old version of service
 10. MUST SCALE DOWN running Service tasks to 0 before you can delete the servcie.
+    - stopTask.js will stop the task but it auto-restarts
+    - updateService.js can be used to set 'desiredCount' to 0
+      - must wait for task instance to spin down
+      - maybe get task ID and then use stopTask.js to ensure it has stopped before attempting to delete service?
 11. Delete old version of ECS service

 12. Delete task definition of old version
 13. Delete old version of service name registry from Cloud Map